 When the Jessie – Younger Gang picked Northfield as their mark, they thought it would be easy pickings for a robbery.
-They were known for terrifying townspeople and quick escapes.
+The gang was known for terrifying townspeople and quick escapes.

-The gang had everything set.
+They had everything well planned and set on the day of the robbery.
 Little did they know, the town wasn’t so quick to let robbers come and take their life savings.

 Just as the men entered the Northfield Bank, the townspeople were onto them.
 Immediately, they started firing back.
 They took down two of the robbers, and only a few escaped without injuries.